Skip to product information

 Quantity of Seeds 10 seeds per packet

-Origin Trinidad and Tobago
+Origin Trinidad (Caribbean)

-Genus Capsicum Chinense
+Genus Capsicum chinense

 Pod Size